lovesyk/rippanda/README.md

 - untouched ZIP file containing all gallery images
 - API metadata in JSON format
 - initial page when opening the gallery containing some data like user comments not available through the API
-- the MPV (multi-page viewer) page containing individual image hashes and file sizes (should be disabled if user has no access to MPV)
+- the image list of the multi-page viewer page containing individual image hashes and file sizes in JSON format (should be disabled if user has no access to MPV)
 - a high-quality thumbnail
 - all torrent files associated with the gallery or previous versions